✦ Scandinavian-inspired design, curated for modern living

 Weak Water Removal

-If the bucket is barely filling but the room still feels damp, check the RH reading, filter, coil cleanliness, fan operation, room temperature, open windows, and humidistat setting.
-Also confirm that the unit is large enough for the moisture load.
+If the bucket is barely filling but the room still measures humid, check the RH reading, filter, coil cleanliness, fan operation, room temperature, open windows or doors, drainage, and humidistat setting.
+Also confirm that the unit’s capacity is appropriate for the actual moisture load.

 Water Leaks

-Leaks usually come from a misaligned bucket, cracked bucket, clogged drain fitting, kinked hose, frozen coil, or poor hose slope.
-Clean the drain path and confirm that water flows freely before leaving the unit unattended.
+Leaks can come from a misaligned or damaged bucket, clogged drain fitting, kinked hose, frozen coil, loose connection, or poor gravity-hose slope.
+Clean the drain path and confirm that water flows correctly before relying on unattended continuous drainage.

 Maintenance Checklist

-- Wash buckets periodically to prevent slime and odor.
+• Wash removable buckets periodically to control slime and odor.

-- Flush drain hoses and inspect them for kinks.
+• Flush drain hoses as appropriate and inspect them for kinks, leaks, or blockage.

-- Check the RH sensor against a separate hygrometer if readings seem wrong.
+• Check the RH sensor against a separate hygrometer if readings appear inaccurate.

 Commercial Uses for Refrigerant Dehumidifiers

-- Manufacturing and production: protect machinery, raw materials, electronics, coatings, powders, and finished products.
+2. Manufacturing and production: identify the moisture tolerance of raw materials, electronics, coatings, powders, machinery, and finished products.

-Before buying a commercial unit, confirm the required pints per day or liters per day, airflow, operating temperature, power supply, drain method, noise level, duty cycle, filter access, and service requirements.
+Before buying a commercial unit, confirm the required pints per day or liters per day, airflow, target RH or dew point, operating temperature, power supply, drainage method, noise level, duty cycle, filter access, control method, service clearance, and maintenance requirements.

 What a Refrigerant Dehumidifier Will Not Fix

-A dehumidifier is a control tool, not a cure for every moisture problem.
-It will not fix:
+A dehumidifier is a moisture-control tool, not a cure for every dampness problem.
+It will not repair:

-- Open windows, open loading doors, or constant outdoor air infiltration.
+• Open windows, open loading doors, or uncontrolled humid-air infiltration.

-- Incorrect HVAC design or poor air balancing across a building.
+• Incorrect HVAC design or poor air distribution across a building.

-Use the dehumidifier alongside source control: repair leaks, improve drainage, vent dryers outside, use exhaust fans, insulate cold pipes, and clean up mold safely.
+Use the dehumidifier alongside source control.
+Repair leaks, improve drainage, vent clothes dryers outside, use appropriate exhaust ventilation, insulate problem cold surfaces, and clean existing mold safely.
+EPA states that moisture control is the key to mold control and recommends fixing the underlying water or moisture source.

 Frequently Asked Questions